 - Analyze the data.
 So you have the survey results, now what?
 Analyze the data and identify the themes that are the most directly impactful to your business.
 Take it one step further and enrich your understanding with qualitative research.
 Carefully select a small group of participants that are most representative of your target audience and conduct one-on-one in-depth interviews to uncover why they do what they do.
 The more you can talk to architects directly, the more you’ll begin to see themes emerge, which will inform the development of a persona.

-- Build it.
+- Create a user persona.
 Now that you have insights from the quantitative and qualitative data, it’s time to distill the information.
 Use the most salient findings to create a persona based on the architect’s needs and motivations.
 It should include demographic information, background, business challenges and goals.
 And don’t be afraid to use easy tools and templates, like this one from HubSpot, to help you develop your persona.